kblok/kblok.github.io/_posts/2020-05-04-playwright-sharp-monthly-may-2020.md

 permalink: /blogs/playwright-sharp-monthly-may-2020
 ---

-The score on v0.10.0: is 89 issues done, 3 in progress, and 88 to do.
+The score on v0.10.0 is: 89 issues done, 3 in progress, and 88 to do.
 Halfway!

 We only have 22 tests left on the Chromium side, so I hope we can ship v0.10.0 for Chromium by the end of May.